leanprover-community/lean4-metaprogramming-book/README.md

 write or fix content for the book, please do so in the original Lean files inside the [lean](lean) directory.

-To build the markdown files, please run `lake script run build`

 **Important**: since `lean2md` is so simple, please avoid using comment sections in Lean code blocks with `/- ... -/`.
 If you want to insert commentaries, do so with double dashes `--`.

+This is not required, but if you want to build the markdown files, you can do so by running `lake script run build`.
+It requires having Python installed, as well as the `lean2md` package.